 - Run gpedit.msc → Configure Default Domain Policy → Computer Configuration → Policies → Windows Settings → Security Settings → Local Policies → Audit Policy → Audit object access → Define "Success and Failures".

 - In the "Advanced Audit Policy Configuration", adjust Audit File System → Define "Success and Failures" and “Audit Handle Manipulation” → Define "Success and Failures".

-- Go to Event Log and set "Maximum security log size" to 1gb, "Retention method for Security log" to "Overwrite events as needed".
+- Go to Event Log → Set "Maximum security log size" to 1 GB and "Retention method for Security log" to "Overwrite events as needed".

-- Open "Event viewer" and search Security log for event id 4656 with "File System" or "Removable Storage" task category and with "Accesses: WriteData" string.
+- Open "Event viewer" → Search the Security Windows Logs for the event ID 4656 with the "File System" or "Removable Storage" task category and with the "Accesses: WriteData" string.
 "Subject Security ID" will show you who changed the file.

 Automate Auditing of File Changes to Quickly Spot Malicious Modifications

 File changes in a shared folder, such as the deletion or relocation of files, can lead to information loss or even leaks of sensitive data — which in turn can result in reduced revenue, legal penalties and damage to the organization’s reputation.
 Therefore, IT pros need to monitor file changes in shared folders on Windows-based file servers.
 Comprehensive continuous monitoring enables IT staff to spot every suspicious file change in a timely manner and get the actionable details required for security investigations.